Skip to content

 The town centre stock is mostly older residential buildings, many with Gibraltar's characteristic wrought-iron balconies and thick walls.
 Flats range from studios and one-bedroom apartments in converted older buildings to larger multi-bedroom properties in residential blocks.

-These prices reflect the market at the time of writing.
-The town centre consistently runs 10 to 20% below Ocean Village and the newer waterfront developments for equivalent space, largely because of parking constraints and building age.
+These figures reflect agents' reported ranges and recent listings on Property Gibraltar (propertygibraltar.com), the main local aggregator.
+The town centre commonly runs below Ocean Village and the newer waterfront developments for equivalent space, largely because of parking constraints and building age.
+Agencies such as Chestertons, BFA Estate Agents, and Bray Properties regularly carry town centre stock if you want to see what is live right now.

 The Parking Question

 This is the honest reality of town centre living in Gibraltar: parking is difficult.
 If you have a car and expect to park near your front door, the town centre is not the right choice.
-There are some resident parking areas and a few buildings with allocated spaces, but these are the exception.
-Most town centre renters either park further out and walk in, use the multi-storey car parks on permanent rotation, or simply do not own a car.
+Some buildings have allocated spaces, but these are the exception rather than the rule.
+Most town centre renters either park further out and walk in, use the multi-storey car parks on rotation, or simply do not own a car.

 For people who walk, cycle, or rely on Gibraltar's bus network, the town centre is arguably the best location on the Rock.
 Everything you need for daily life is within 10 minutes on foot.
 The border crossing is a 15-minute walk.
 The main bus stops are steps away.